 People with anxiety disorders also tend to live within a very short range of highs and lows.
 The average person’s emotions tend to go up and down like this:

-While a person with anxiety tends to operate within a very short range in the lows like this:
+While a person with an anxiety disorder tends to operate within a very short range in the lows like this:

 They cannot escape the bad feelings.
 Always anxious, nervous, worrying.
 And people with disorders are always trying to hide it, because they don’t want everyone else to think that they’re crazy.